An 18th century Gothic style house in Richmond.

 Richmond in the late 18th century and early 19th century was a place for the gentry and the very well off, the super rich in fact.
 It was in stark contrast to Kingston, two or three miles down river which was primarily a farmers market.
 Richmond was the genteel playground of the rich with many of the social facilities of London.
 Richmond had a theatre, The Theatre Royal, to rival the best in London.
 Edmund Keen, the theatrical star of the late 18th and early 19th century and a particular favourite of Jane Austen, had a house right next to Richmond Theatre.

 Richmond was famous for being the home of Kings and Queens.
 Edward III in the 14th century, bought a large house beside the river and enlarged it into a palace.
 Different monarchs added to it or partially rebuilt it.
 Richmond Palace was home to Richard II, and Henry V. Henry VII died there in 1509 .
-HenryVIII was born there and Henry used it to accommodate his Queens.
+HenryVIII lived there before he moved to Hampton Court.
+Henry used it to accommodate his Queens.
 In 1603 Elizabeth, herself died there.Charles I and Charles II stayed there to hunt deer in Richmond Park

 Lords and Ladies had mansions built around Richmond Green, in front of the old palace and lived there while the monarch was in residence.